List of DC Comics characters: S: Amanda Spence

-Amanda Spence is a character appearing in American comic books published by DC Comics.
+Amanda Spence is a character appearing in comic books published by DC Comics.
 She was created by writer Ron Marz and artist Ramon Bernado, first appearing in Superboy (vol. 4) #32 (October 1996).

 Spence is an operative of the Agenda, a secret organization akin to Project Cadmus.
 Under the guise of a reporter, she tricks Tana Moon into telling her details regarding Superboy's origin and powers.
 Spence later kidnaps Superboy and has the Agenda create Match, a clone of Superboy who possesses superior knowledge and powers.
 When Superboy accidentally triggers a reactor in the Agenda's base, he rescues Spence from the explosion.
 Match refuses to be saved and is presumed dead.
 Spence is later revealed to be the daughter of Paul Westfield, founder of Cadmus.
-During the "Our Worlds at War" storyline, Spence is revealed to have begun working for the US government and been converted into a cyborg.
+During the "Our Worlds at War" storyline, Spence is revealed to have begun working for the US government and has been converted into a cyborg.